vamsy679/IBM_MLWITHPYTHON/README.md

 #COURSERA IBM WATSON PROJECT MACHINE LEARNING USING PYTHON
 Project to load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
-You are expected to use the following algorithms to build your models:
+Use the following algorithms to build your models:

 k-Nearest Neighbour
 Decision Tree